-Feature-Driven Development (FDD) is an Agile methodology(often misconceived as a “methodology”, but truly intended as a way of working) that emphasizes delivering tangible, client-valued features through a structured and iterative process.
+Feature-Driven Development (FDD) is an Agile way of working that emphasizes delivering tangible, client-valued features through a structured and iterative process.
 It is particularly effective for large-scale projects, offering a blend of model-driven approaches and feature-centric development to ensure timely and efficient software delivery.

 Develop an Overall Model

-The process begins with creating a high-level domain object model that outlines the system’s scope and context.
-This model serves as a foundational framework for understanding the problem domain and guides subsequent development activities.
+Creating a high-level domain object model that outlines system scope and context.
+Serves as the foundation for understanding the problem domain.

 Build a Feature List